 Operating Requirement: As defined in the ISO Services Tariff.

-Operating Reserves: As defined in the NYISO Services Tariff.
+Operating Reserves: As defined in the ISO Services Tariff.

-Operating Reserve Demand Curve: As defined in the NYISO Services Tariff.
+Operating Reserve Demand Curve: As defined in the ISO Services Tariff.

+Operating Reserve Limit: As defined in the ISO Services Tariff.

 Operating Study Power Flow: A Power Flow analysis that is performed at least once before each Capability Period that is used to determine each Interface Transfer Capability for the Capability Period (See Attachment M).